SansGuidon/bookmarks/README.md

 > When we are amateurs our life was about drama, denial, and distraction — Steven Pressfield
 * [The XY problem](http://xyproblem.info/) - (2014) is asking about your attempted solution rather than your actual problem.
 This leads to enormous amounts of wasted time and energy, both on the part of people asking for help, and on the part of those providing help.
 * [Eric Steven Raymond, Rick Moen](http://www.catb.org/esr/faqs/smart-questions.html) - (2001) How To Ask Questions The Smart Way
+* [Josh Johnson](https://lionfacelemonface.wordpress.com/2015/03/08/devops-is-bullshit-why-one-programmer-doesnt-do-it-anymore/) - (2015) DevOps Is Bullshit: Why One Programmer Doesn’t Do It Anymore

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)